 7. I've heard I can get a bowling scholarship to attend college.
 Seriously?
 That would be so cool because I love bowling so much.

 Most definitely!
 The number of scholarship opportunities increases each year as does the number of colleges and universities with bowling programs.
-And because bowling is an NCAA women's sport, opportunities are actually greater for women.
+Right now, bowling is an NCAA women's championship sport so opportunities are actually greater for women.
+Opportunities for all will grow in the 2019-2020 season when bowling becomes an NAIA championship sport for both men and women, adding some smaller colleges to the sport.

 The USBC provides several scholarships, but so do schools and private organizations.
 See here for a good overview of the bowling scholarship opportunities and here for a listing of the schools with varsity bowling programs.